-The chart below illustrates the major distribution of the City's operating income sources, based upon the 2016/17 budget, a distribution that remains relatively stable.
+The chart below illustrates the major distribution of the City's operating income sources, based upon the 2017/18 budget, a distribution that remains relatively stable over the life of the Plan.

 The City aims to maintain a diverse income base, with income sources outside Rates and Annual Charges vital to reduce the burden on ratepayers of funding all of Council's ongoing operations, minimising the impact of rate-pegging.